jonasbn/til/bash/use_bashmarks.md

 **Bashmarks** a nifty too for cool shortcuts for directories you often use.

-Firstly you can save bookmarks, you proably has some Shell aliases or symbolic links for accomplishing the same thing.
+Firstly you can save bookmarks, you probably has some Shell aliases or symbolic links for accomplishing the same thing.

 ```bash
 $ cd develop